Nikoms/phpunit-fail-lover/README.md

 ----

 * Replay: Find why the --exclude-group doesn't work with "replay"
-* Both: Try to find a way to avoid the importance of the listeners order (If they use the same filename)
 * Both: Simplify the use the listener by giving only a file in the phpunit.xml file.
 Or by managing some new parameters in the command line?
 * Both: Give the possibility to give vars in the name of the file (like the date, now, LAST_ERRORS_IN:path, etc...)